Osgood-Schlatter Disease Treatment & Management

 Several techniques may be recommended by the physical therapist to alleviate discomfort and avert recurrence of the disease.
 Treatment recommendations are dependent upon the severity of the condition.

-An infrapatellar strap may be recommended during sports activity.
+An infrapatellar strap may be recommended during sports activity but has no proven efficacy.

 Resting is recommended when pain arises.